ComradDoge/DogeEU4/README.md

 [h1] ?/09/2022 [/h1]

 - Centralize state governing cost reduction increased to -25% > -33%.
-- Expand Infrastructure development cost reduction increased -5%>-15%.
+- Expand Infrastructure development cost reduction increased -5%>-25%.
 - Nationalism governing_capacity privilege is now slightly reduced but is no longer limited by other governing_capacity privileges.
+- Nationalist estate privileges regarding forcelimit and manpower reduced.
 - Centralizing state reform_progress cost reduced 50>10.
 - Cathedral of Riga stays with you if you are a republic with 80% clergy loyalty.
-- Nationalist estate privileges regarding forcelimit and manpower reduced.
 - Governing cost increase from latent good buildings removed.
 - Seizing land from estates now follows 5% land = -10% loyalty.
 - Minor estate tweaks in the happy/neutral/angry section.
+- AI won't be taking the Admiral privilege when it has no port.
 - Minor fixes.

 [/quote]